stemx2025/stemx2025.github.io/README.md

 - Leading AI experts like [Chip Huyen](https://huyenchip.com/2021/09/13/data-science-infrastructure.html) notes that software developers and data scientists are still dependent on other IT specialists.

 - [Software ate the world](https://a16z.com/why-software-is-eating-the-world/), and it's not clear yet if AI will too.

-## How IT shapes the world

-- One of software's biggest impacts on the world is automatic computation.
-[This used to be a job title in the 1900's](https://rarehistoricalphotos.com/human-computer-women-profession/), where entire rooms of women whose job title was "Computer" were sent calculations to be done by hand, then returned to the requestor.
-  - Similarly, there has been an enourmous reduction of office bureaucracy that is automated away by modern computer hardware over the past century.
-  - Without computers, we would need an army of 1000's of office workers to implement and enforce work procedures.
-  - With computers, that gets a lot more manageable with just a team of 100, or even a team of 10.

-- Smart devices and small device programming (aka microcontrollers) are everywhere.
-  - Many newer models of kitchen appliances have computers in them or digital components that needed a program written for them.
-  - The accelerator pedal in your car tells a computer how much gas to pump to the engine block. - The elevator in your building has computer controlling how it behaves.
-  - The payment system at your grocery store runs a secure cryptographic key signature against a payment card

 ## Tips, Links, and Resources
 Tired of hearing about coding and want to get going?
 Nothing is stopping you from looking it up on Google.
 Though personally, I recommend w3schools.